 Aw, come on.

 No, I didn’t.
-I turned away and then turned back for one last look.
-She was walking away from us, toward a friend’s dorm and low and behold, it wasn’t my four-year-old cutie pie anymore; it was a beautiful, young woman venturing out into the wide, wide world.
-On the way home, I did what I needed to do.
-I cried.
+I turned to leave before turning back for one last look.
+She was walking away from us, toward a friend’s dorm and low and behold, I didn’t see my four-year-old pixie.
+I saw a beautiful, young woman venturing out into the wide, wide world.
 I went to bed crying and woke up crying.
 I went grocery shopping and in the produce section, “Hey, Soul Sister” blared over the intercom.
 More tears.
 It’s not easy to pick non-bruised fruit through tear stained eyes.

 It was a no go, but because one’s general mood of the moment can easily sway perspective, I like to give books a second shot.
 A month later, I tried again.